Hrish1/ubuntu-dpdk/README.md

 Further information about the specific steps executed during this process can be found in the comments of the `provision.sh` and `Vagrantfile` files.

+More information about the various sample applications can be found here: <http://dpdk.org/doc/guides/sample_app_ug/index.html>.

+# Known Issues

+I have not yet been able to get any examples running except for the hello world example.
+In trying some of the examples, if they fail they may not properly release the pages that they were allocated.
+You can force them to release by unmounting them and remounting them:

+    $ sudo umount /mnt/huge
+    $ sudo mount -t hugetlbfs nodev /mnt/huge

 # Requirements
  * Vagrant 1.6.3+
  * VirtualBox 3.8+